pacific-ai-team/nlm-utils/README.md

 - Ambika Sukla wrote the value parser added code and prompts for flan-t5, encoder and openai models.
 - Tom Liu wrote yolo client and made several bug fixes.
 - Kiran Panicker wrote the location parser, search summarization prompts for openai and made several bug fixes.

+## Pacific

+1. `make build-wheel`
+2. Copy the whle to whl/ for nlm-ingestor
+3. Change nlm-ingestor to use this wheel for install